kstenerud/concise-encoding/cbe-specification.md

 ### Metadata Types

 Metadata begins with the metadata type (0x7b), followed by the object (type + possible payload) that will represent the metadata.
-Any object type can be used to represent metadata, but the most useful type is a map.
+Any object type can be used to represent metadata (except for padding, metadata, and comments), but the most useful type is a map.

+Example:

+    [7b 79 81 61 01 7a] = metadata map: {a = 1}

 #### Name Clashes